Chair: Professor David Goldsmith

 The RA international committee wishes to encourage more UK renal units and nephrologists to become involved internationally through the various ISN programs.
 Suggestions for wider collaborations between UK units and those in developing countries are welcome.
 Most members of the RA International Committee are experts in understanding the many tricky passages to navigate in getting permission for people from abroad to be able to spend time in the UK being trained, so contacting them directly with any queries would be a good way to start.

-The International Committee has planned a meeting at the 2014 BRS-RA meeting in Glasgow (Wednesday 28th April 12.45pm) - venue within the SECC to be confirmed.
+The International Committee has scheduled a meeting at the 2014 BRS-RA meeting in Glasgow (Wednesday April 30th starting at 12.45pm) - venue is the NESS ROOM.
+Lunch is provided.

-Please also note the ISN-RA Session in the 2014 BRS-RA meeting programme - also on Wednesday 28th April - with Vivek Jha, Pieter Swanepoel and Adrian Covic speaking (see the main programme details on this website)
+Please also note the ISN-RA Session in the 2014 BRS-RA meeting programme - on Thursday May 1st starting at 4.00pm in the LOMOND AUDITORIUM - with Vivek Jha, Charles Swanepoel, Adrian Covic and Gavin Dreyer all speaking (see the main BRS-RA programme details on the website)

 Contact: Professor David Goldsmith, email firstname.lastname@example.org.